 “On May 14, the five cutters (one 378 and four 110s–Chuck) began the return trip; however, this time the smaller cutters followed Dallas across the Atlantic rather than riding on board an MSC vessel.
 The 5,000-mile voyage set a record as the longest transit ever completed by a 110-foot cutter.
 The PATFORMED fleet had performed its escort and MIO mission admirably.
 Moreover, the WPBs in the Mediterranean and the Arabian Gulf had set records for hours of operation with some of them deploying for over thirty days of operation.”

-For the future, there might be some advantage in organizing at least a few of the Webber class in deployable divisions (3 units) and squadrons (six units) as discussed earlier, with or with augmentation since there will be several location with three or more WPCs.
+For the future, there might be some advantage in organizing at least a few of the Webber class in deployable divisions (3 units) and squadrons (six units) as discussed earlier, with or without augmentation since there will be several location with three or more WPCs.

 The FY2015 budget provides for decommissioning eight 110s.